KudryashevLab/TomoBEAR/wiki/Tutorials.md

 ![Ribosome EMPIAR-10064 FSC](https://raw.githubusercontent.com/KudryashevLab/TomoBEAR/main/images/ribosome_empiar_10064_fsc.jpg)

-where in Red we added a so-called "gold-standard" criterion of `FSC = 0.143` to estimate the final map resolution, which in our case for the final set of ~4k ribosome particles reached 11.25Å.
+where in red we added a so-called "gold-standard" criterion of `FSC = 0.143` to estimate the final map resolution, which in our case for the final set of ~4k ribosome particles reached 11.3Å.

 ### Conclusion
 Here the Ribosome data set-based tutorial is finished.
 We thank you for trying out `TomoBEAR` and hope you have enjoyed it!